The-McKone-Lab/handbook/docs/policies/interpersonal.md

 # Interpersonal Behavior

+## Overview

-We expect that every person who works in or with the McKone lab will maintain a high degree of professional comportment and courtesy to one another at all times.
-Examples of inappropriate behavior include the
+Every person who works in or with the McKone lab must maintain a high degree of professional comportment and courtesy to one another at all times.
-following:
+Examples of inappropriate behavior include the following:

 -   Racist, sexist, or bigoted speech or actions
 -   Harassment, bullying, or violent conduct